-- If a test is missed for a valid reason, you must submit documentation to the course instructor. - If a test is missed for a valid medical reason, you must submit the University of Toronto Verification of Student Illness or Injury form to your instructor within one week of the test. - The form will only be accepted as valid if the form is filled out according to the instructions on the form. - The form must indicate that the degree of incapacitation on academic functioning is moderate, serious, or severe in order to be considered a valid medical reason for missing the term test.
-If the form indicates that the degree of incapacitation on academic functioning is negligible or mild then this will NOT be considered a valid medical reason.

-- If a test is missed for a valid reason then you will be given an online makeup test worth 5% of your final grade and the remaining 30% of the midterm test weight will be shifted to the final exam.
-This means that the final exam will be worth 75% of your final grade. - Students must complete the midterm test or the online makeup test.
-If a student misses both the midterm test and the online makeup test then a grade of zero will be assigned to the original weight (i.e., 35%) of the midterm test. - The online makeup test will typically occur within two weeks after the date of the midterm test.
+- If a test is missed for a valid reason, you must submit documentation to the course instructor. - If a test is missed for a valid medical reason, you must submit the original University of Toronto Verification of Student Illness or Injury form to your instructor within one week of the test. - The form will only be accepted as valid if the form is filled out according to the instructions on the form. - The form must indicate that the degree of incapacitation on academic functioning is moderate, serious, or severe in order to be considered a valid medical reason for missing the term test.
+If the form indicates that the degree of incapacitation on academic functioning is negligible or mild then this will NOT be considered a valid medical reason. - If a test is missed for a valid reason, then you will be given an online makeup test worth 5% of your final grade and the remaining 20% of the test weight will be shifted to the final exam. - Students must complete a test or an online makeup test.
+If a student misses both the test and it's online makeup test then a grade of zero will be assigned to the original weight of the test. - An online makeup test will typically occur within two weeks after the date of the test.
 Students will be contacted by email about the details of the online makeup test. - Other reasons for missing a test will require prior approval by your instructor.
-If prior approval is not received for non-medical reasons then you will receive a term test grade of zero.
+If prior approval is not received for non-medical reasons, then you will receive a term test grade of zero.